lm3nitro/Projects/Virtualization/ESXi/Part 3-Patching ESXI.md

 <img width="993" alt="Screenshot 2024-04-22 at 2 02 51 PM" src="https://github.com/lm3nitro/Projects/assets/55665256/e22d5685-1613-42af-9d03-19d2f2241fa9">

-Upon logging in, we can also see that not only did the interface appearance change, but it now says version 7.0 update 3, which means that the patch got installed.
+Upon logging in, I can see that not only did the interface appearance change, but it now says version 7.0 update 3, which means that the patch got installed.

 <img width="1497" alt="Screenshot 2024-04-22 at 2 03 36 PM" src="https://github.com/lm3nitro/Projects/assets/55665256/dcd17c5b-3d94-48a2-b688-337f3e143ec5">